 Terrance Scott is a member of T’souke nation, raised in Sooke, and works as a Community Climate Justice Coordinator with VIDEA.
 Terrance is both fascinated and terrified about the future of our planet and wants to do anything he can to help shape it to be a greener and brighter place for all of us.

-Veronica Nyirongo is an Education Hub Intern in Luwingu, Northern Province, Zambia and is originally from Chasefu in the Eastern part of Zambia.
+Veronica Nyirongo is a Specialist – Community-Based Youth Sexual and Reproductive Health Rights, based in Lusaka, Zambia.
 Veronica has been part of VIDEA’s Education Programme for many years.
 She graduated in 2019 with a Diploma in Art and English and she also holds certificates in life skills, entrepreneurship, ICT, critical thinking and problem solving.
 Veronica always fight hard to help her community to fight against early marriages, gender based violence, and works towards gender equality and helping young girls by counselling and motivating them.